iotashan/homebrew-claudia/README.md

 # Homebrew Claudia

-Homebrew tap for [Claudia](https://github.com/getAsterisk/claudia), an MCP (Model Context Protocol) server management tool.
+Homebrew tap for [Claudia](https://github.com/getAsterisk/claudia), an MCP (Model Context Protocol) server management GUI application.

+## About This Formula

+This is a **hybrid approach**: while Claudia is a GUI application (which would typically be distributed as a Homebrew Cask), we're using a Formula to build it from source because:

+1. Claudia doesn't publish pre-built releases yet
+2. Building from source ensures you get the latest version
+3. Once Claudia publishes releases, this can be converted to a proper Cask

 ## Installation